cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 add_library(${PROJECT_NAME}::${LIBRARY_NAME} ALIAS ${LIBRARY_NAME})
 ```

-And just to test that our library actually works, let's also add an `examples` folder that holds a single executable `print_hello`:
+And just to test that our library actually works, let's also add some example executable `print_hello` in `examples/CMakeLists.txt`, linking it to the `core_project::some_library` target:

 `core_project/examples/CMakeLists.txt`: